-Plan Reference Element Identified need/Demand Opportunities/Constraints Proposed Solution Sporting courts and fields H4 H6 Field 2 " Field surface is poor. " Balls kicked for goal at the southern end of the field enter the New road and car parking will be developed at the southern end of the Perform full refurbishment of the Field 2 and the mini field playing surfaces, incorporating good proportions of organic matter. car park and road. field.
-Construct a low black-plastic coated chain mesh fence along the southern perimeter of Fields 1 and 2.
+Plan Reference Element Identified need/Demand Opportunities/Constraints Proposed Solution Sporting courts Sporting courts and fields H4 H6 Field 2 " Field surface is poor. " Balls kicked for goal at the southern end of the field enter the car park and road.
+New road and car parking will be developed at the southern end of the field.
+Perform full refurbishment of the Field 2 and the mini field 1 playing surfaces, incorporating good proportions of organic matter.
+Construct a black-plastic coated chain mesh fence along the southern perimeter of Fields 1 and 2 of an appropriate height to minimise balls entering the car park.
 Incorporate intermittent offset access points.
-Consider the addition of a catch net in the future if preferred by the Rugby Club.
-H4 Mini Field " Field surface is poor.
-Perform full refurbishment of the Field 2 and the mini field playing surfaces, incorporating good proportions of organic matter.
-L7 Additional Field " Future demand may warrant a third Substantial amounts of vegetation will Re-assess demand for a third field at five yearly intervals. rectangular playing field at Captain Oldrey. have to be removed to accommodate an additional field.
-Subject to demonstrated demand, investigate various possible location options and surface types.
-Sports ancillary facilities H2 Sporting Amenities Building and Community Hall The building is dated and the internal layout is dark and not practical.
+H4 Mini Field 1 Field surface is poor.
+Perform full refurbishment of the Field 2 and the mini field 1 playing surfaces, incorporating good proportions of organic matter.
+L7 Additional Field Future demand may warrant a third Substantial amounts of vegetation will Re-assess demand for a third field at five yearly intervals. rectangular playing field in the area. have to be removed to accommodate an additional field on site.
+Subject to demonstrated demand, investigate possible location options on and off site and consider various surface types.
+Sports ancillary , facilities Н2 Sporting Amenities Building and Community Hall The building is dated and the internal layout is dark and not practical.
 Additional changerooms for equitable access.
 PA system.
 Access to drinking water outside.
 Sheltered spectator and playgroup areas.
 Toilets are locked on non-sports days.
 ROSS 2018 action E7 specifies minimum inclusions for sporting amenities buildings.
-Upgrade or replace the sporting amenities building, in accordance with ROSS 2018 action E7, and include: " new toilet facilities " an additional set of changerooms " practical floor surfaces " PA system " skylight/s and security screens " courtside and fieldside bubblers " extended awnings on the east, north and west sides of the building.
-Negotiate improved/easier access to toilet keys for school activities.
+Perform a cost benefit analysis to determine whether to upgrade or replace the sporting amenities building and construct the new facility.
+The final design should be in accordance with ROSS 2018 action E7, and include: " new toilet facilities " four changerooms " an official's room " storage spaces " practical floor surfaces " PA system " skylight/s and security screens " courtside and fieldside bubblers " extended awnings on the east, north and west sides of the building.
+Negotiate improved/easier access to toilet keys for school activities/possible future public access.
 M2 Court lighting " Lighting for new courts.
 Invest in LED lighting for greater sustainability.
 Install training standard (100 lux) lighting on six courts and competition standard (200 lux) lighting on the two undercover courts.